arrowxvibe/multi_agent_ai/README.md

 ## Features

-- **Agent Creation & Management**: Create, list, and edit AI agents with custom names, descriptions, base prompts, and DBML schemas.
+- **Agent Creation & Management**: Create, list, and edit AI agents with custom names, descriptions, base prompts, and natural language data model descriptions (from which DBML schemas are generated).
 - **Natural Language to SQL**: Interact with agents using plain English queries, which are then translated into SQL commands by the Ollama LLM.
 - **Conversation Logging**: All interactions, including user queries, generated SQL, and AI reasoning, are logged for review.
 - **Schema Awareness**: Agents understand the database structure through provided DBML schemas, ensuring generated SQL conforms to the defined data model.